 What does a lack of skilled business leadership look like?
 Poor leadership in business has many faces.
 A poorly-led team lacks direction, inspiration and cohesion.
 If your sales, marketing and customer service teams are disjointed, no one will be able to get their job done well.
 In time, weak business leadership creates a downward spiral of dysfunction that inevitably seeps into your customer relations.
 And when you’re not creating raving fan customers, your business is on its way to the grave.

 If you are searching for ways to build your business leadership skills, you’re already demonstrating your potential to lead.
 Natural leaders want to perform at the top so they can inspire others to do the same.
 Here are tips for learning effective skills for leadership and business success.

 1. Lead by inspiration, not domination

-One of the quintessential traits of great leadership is that it encourages each person in a team to bring their A game.
+One of the quintessential traits of strong leadership is that it encourages each person in a team to bring their A game.
 Rather than making demands, effective business leadership invites collaboration.
 When each member of a team feels valued and respected, everyone is empowered to bring their full creativity to the table.

 2. Lead by example

 As the person ultimately in charge of your business, you must lead by example.
 This is no place for a “do as I say, not as I do” mentality.
 When you set an example for your team, you’re creating the basis from which your corporate culture ultimately emerges.
-You want to demonstrate honesty, integrity and trustworthiness so that these become synonymous with your brand.
+You want to demonstrate honesty, integrity and trustworthiness so that these traits become synonymous with your brand.

 3. Practice empathy